algorand/go-algorand-doc/Node Setup Guide.md

 When the installer runs, it will pull down the latest update package from S3 for your platform and install it.
 The `'-n'` option above tells the installed to not auto-start the node.
 If installation succeeds you'll be instructed to start the node manually.
 Before starting for the first time, you need to enable telemetry and configure a hostname for your machine (to help identify sources of telemetry).
-In the command below, replace 'MeaningfulHostName' with your desired hostname (e.g. 'SarahsLaptop').
+In the command below, replace <hostname\> with your desired hostname (e.g. 'SarahsLaptop').

     cd ~/node
-    ./goal logging enable -n MeaningfulHostName
+    ./goal logging enable -n <hostname>
+    # If this reports an error instead of your Node and Guid values, double-check that you have completed all steps outlined above.

 Please run `./goal logging`.
 The output contains the name and GUID of your node.
 Submit the output via the following form: [Telemetry Registration](https://www.algorand.com/testnet-tasks-telemetry-registration/).
-This will allow us to correlate you with your telemetry.
+This will allow us to correlate you with your telemetry so we can contact you if we see something that needs further investigation.

 Then you can start the node!